BredOS/mkimage/README.md

     -w: the working directory to use
     -o: the output directory for the resulting image
     -c: the board configuration file to use

+# **WARNING:** If your system has less than 16 GB of RAM, it is recommended to use a different directory for the working directory, as using `/tmp/work` can cause performance issues due to the limited space in the `/tmp` directory.

 For example, to create an image for the Rock 5 board, using the lxqt-rock5b-image configuration, with a working directory of /tmp/work and an output directory of ./output, you would run: